p0ly60n/jobGPT/README.md

 This tool scrapes german websites and also generates german cover letters.
 If you want this tool to use your native language feel free to edit the starting-prompt at [`src/gpt.py`](/src/gpt.py) and the website Scraping Classes at [`src/scraper.py`](/src/scraper.py).

-You can also add other non-included websites by adding a new class to [`src/scraper.py`](/src/scraper.py) that extends the abstract class `Scraper`.
+You can also add other not yet supported websites by creating a new class in [`src/scraper.py`](/src/scraper.py) that extends the abstract class `Scraper`.
 To do that implement the following methods:
 - `BASE_URL` -> class-attribute which is the main domain of your website (e.g. https://www.stepstone.de)
 - `get_display_url` -> method for calculating the url of all joblistings for each page-index
 - `get_job_urls` -> method for retrieving link to the job descriptions for each job